crodier/software-blog/_posts/2023-09-22-message-formats.md

 This will be smaller.
 But it would be major engineering work and complexity to manage this format.

 Already this trivial encoding is something similar to [Message Pack](https://msgpack.org/)

 ## Message Pack
-If we take the original JSON array and were to use a library called Message Pack to serialize it; the wire format is something like our `a,b,c` compression.
+We can take the original JSON array use a library called Message Pack to serialize it.
+The wire format is something like our `a,b,c` compression.

-Message pack will put the keys first and then use tokens for the keys to avoid copying the entire strings for every message in a form of message compression.
+Message Pack will put the keys first and then use tokens for the keys to avoid copying the entire strings for every message in a form of message compression.